 The town very much owes its existence to the railway.
 Before the railway opened there were very few houses here.
 It became a town to support the needs of the junction between the lines to Forres and Inverness when the direct route to Inverness opened throughout in 1897.
+The Station Hotel and Cairngorm Hotel were opened after the direct route opened.

 Boat of Garten